Opening Hours Open 7 days a week

 • You must mut not be in breach of UK immigration laws except where paragraph 39E of the Immigration Rules applies

-ILR As Tier 1 Entrepreneur Under Accelerated Route
+ILR as a Tier 1 Entrepreneur Under the Accelerated Route

-You can apply for ILR as Tier 1 Entrepreneur Migrant under the accelerated route after 3 years residence if you have either created 10 jobs for settled workers for 12 months or your buinsess turnover in 3 yeras is not less than £5 million.
-You can apply for ILR under the Accelerated Route up to 28 days before you complete 3 years residence in the UK as a Tier 1 Entrepreneur Migrant.
-Existing Tier 1 Entrepreneur applicants can apply for ILR as Tier 1 Entrepreneur before 6 April 2025.
-However, Tier 1 Entrepreneur Migrant who switched from Tier 1 Graduate Entrepreneur can apply for ILR as Tier 1 Entrepreneur Migrant before 6 July 2027.
+You can apply for ILR as a Tier 1 Entrepreneur Migrant under the accelerated route after 3 years' residence if you have either created 10 jobs for settled workers for 12 months or your business turnover in 3 years is not less than £5 million.
+You can apply for ILR under the Accelerated Route up to 28 days before you complete 3 years' residence in the UK as a Tier 1 Entrepreneur Migrant.
+A Tier 1 Entrepreneur Migrant who switched from Tier 1 Graduate Entrepreneur can apply for ILR as a Tier 1 Entrepreneur Migrant before 6 July 2027.

 You cannot combine a Tier 1 (Entrepreneur) leave with leave in any other category to meet the continuous leave requirement.
 Your qualifying period can include time from the date when your initial application (for entry clearance or leave to remain) was approved.

-You can apply Indefinite Leave to Remain (ILR) as Tier 1 Entrepreneur Migrant under accelerated route if:
+You can apply for Indefinite Leave to Remain (ILR) as a Tier 1 Entrepreneur Migrant under the accelerated route if:

 • You currently have a Tier 1 (Entrepreneur) visa

-• You have created two jobs for settled workers and invested £200,000 funds in the business and the turnover of the business in the last 3 years was not less than £5 millions;
+• You have created two jobs for settled workers and invested £200,000 in the business, and the business's turnover over the last 3 years was not less than £5 million.

 • You must be a genuine entrepreneur